-Eating and snacking patterns in babies, toddlers, teens and adults play a very large part in dental health.
+Eating and snacking patterns in babies, toddlers, teens and adults play a large part in dental health.

-- ‘Tooth friendly’ snack choices such as nuts, unsalted popcorn, cheese, fruits and vegetables are to be encouraged over less healthy snacks of the sugary, sticky type, such as lollies or muesli bars.
-Keep healthy snack choices ready and visible to ‘grab on the go’.
+- ‘Tooth friendly’ snack choices such as nuts, unsalted popcorn, cheese, fruits and vegetables are great options.
+Keep these healthy snack choices easy to access in your pantry or fridge.

 Find out more

 We have detailed information on all our family dental services.
 Visit the following pages to learn more.